laravel/docs/eloquent-relationships.md

 This loop will execute 1 query to retrieve all of the books on the table, then another query for each book to retrieve the author.
 So, if we have 25 books, this loop would run 26 queries: 1 for the original book, and 25 additional queries to retrieve the author of each book.

-Thankfully, we can use eager loading to reduce this opreation to just 2 queries.
+Thankfully, we can use eager loading to reduce this operation to just 2 queries.
 When querying, you may specify which relationships should be eager loaded using the `with` method:

 	$books = App\Book::with('author')->get();